Frequently Asked Questions

 Q: How do I find a Lentz & Lentz SAT, PSAT or ACT preparation course near me?

 A: If you have not already received information regarding SAT, PSAT or ACT classes in your area, please click our “Locations” link in the navigation toolbar to find the state, county and town closest to you.
 For the most immediate and up to date information and to confirm the best SAT, PSAT or ACT prep location for you, please call our SAT, PSAT and ACT preparation sales representatives at 1-845-638-2826.
+You may also find our SAT prep course schedules listed alphabetically here: https://lentzsatprep.com/in-person-sat-prep-courses/

 Q: How long has Lentz & Lentz been running PSAT, SAT and ACT review courses?